durgesh94/kanban-board/README.md

 # kanban-board
-using react
+- Using React
+- Ref from Hacker Rank

 # Installation
 - npm install
-- For local development: npm run start
+- For dev: npm run start
 - For test: npm run test
 - For build: npm run build